patelpurvip/Spotify-hitpredictor/README.md

 11. tempo
 12. duration (in milliseconds)
 13. time signature
-14. target (a boolean variable describing whether the track ever appeared in the Billboard Weekly Hot-100 list)
+14. target (a boolean variable describing if the track ever appeared on Billboard's Weekly Hot-100 list)
 ```

 Two additional features were defined by Ansari and extracted from the data recieved by the API call for Audio Analysis of each particular track: